His briefing on Monday – The New York Times

-Not since the September 11, 2001 attacks did a crisis hit much of the American economy so quickly.

-This is what you need to know about your money and the outbreak.
+Spain and France are implementing drastic restrictions across the country, and Germany's borders were slated to close this morning, a day after Italy reported 368 deaths in a single day, the biggest daily rally in any country, including China.

-And here are the latest updates and maps of where the virus has spread.
+Here are the latest updates on the coronavirus pandemic and markets, a list of travel restrictions, and maps of where the virus has spread.

-Scientists urge Britain's government to take stronger public health measures to match the economic relief strategy the government has introduced.
-And older residents are asked to isolate themselves.
+The appearance of everyday life continues to advance in some places, including Paris, where thousands participated in France's municipal vote on Sunday.
+However, the wave of restrictions that is being imposed across the continent is also challenging the very idea of a modern Europe without borders, writes our diplomatic correspondent, as the invisible walls between neighbors cause fear and fragmentation.

+"The Covid-19 crisis is adding uncertainty to uncertainty, fear over fear, accelerating a process of anxiety about a world that is moving too fast," said a French political scientist, referring to existing concerns around challenges like terrorism, migration and climate. change.

-Resources: Here we show you how to practice social distancing and how to clean your phone.
-The Times provides free access to much of our coronavirus coverage; Our Coronavirus newsletter, like all our newsletters, is free.
+The Times provides free access to much of our coronavirus coverage, and our Coronavirus Summary, like our other newsletters, is free.

+We also have tips for cleaning your phone, practicing social distancing, and managing your finances during an outbreak.
+And one of our science reporters answered questions on "The Daily,quot; about how to protect yourself and your loved ones from the pandemic.

 If you have 8 minutes, it's worth it